 She writes extensively on issues of race, gender, and representation in film, television, and digital media.
 She teaches courses on global cinema, sports films, contemporary television, African American film history, popular culture, women filmmakers, and blackness on screen.

 MA in Cinema and Media Studies

 BA (cum laude) in Film and Television Studies & Women and Gender Studies

 My Research and Teaching

 My scholarship has been shaped by my interest in the study of film and media.
-My research contributes to critical thought that interrogates race, gender, and representation in both cinema and media studies and interdisciplinary contexts.
+My research engages and expands critical approaches to race, gender, and representation in both cinema and media studies and interdisciplinary contexts.

 The breadth of my scholarly interests has undoubtedly informed my teaching in the Department of Performing and Media Arts at Cornell, and the same commitment to interdisciplinarity that propels my research and scholarship also inspires my work in the classroom.
 My personal and professional dedication to underrepresented students is evidenced in my role as the Faculty Director for Cornell's Mellon Mays Undergraduate Fellowship (MMUF) Program and my position as Associate Co-Editor of Outreach and Equity for the Journal of Cinema and Media Studies.

 I have several projects in progress.
 Notably, my book project A Black W/hole: Phantom Cinemas and the Reimagining of Black Women's Media Histories is supported by a 2021 Academy Film Scholar grant by the Academy of Motion Picture Arts and Sciences.
 Read more about this honor on Deadline Hollywood.